Tensor basic definition

 I - Tensor = multi-dimensional array of numbers

-A tensor is often thought of as a generalized matrix.
+A tensor is often viewed as a generalized matrix.
 That is, it could be a 1-D matrix (i.e. a vector), a 3-D matrix (a cube of numbers), a 0-D matrix (a single number), or a higher dimensional structure that is harder to visualize.

 Examples of rank 2 tensors